NICTA/stateline/README.md

 System Support
 --------------
-Currently, Stateline runs on Linux-based operating systems only.
+Currently, Stateline runs on Linux-based operating systems only, though there is also a Dockerfile.

 Compiler Support
 ----------------